 - 25% of 500000 = Rs.125000

 So, the least of this three amount is Rs.
 60000.
 So your friend can claim and get a deduction of Rs.
 60000 per year on the gross total income for the rent she pays.

 Who can claim Deductions under this section?

-A person who lives in a rented residential house and she or he must be an individual or HUF not receiving any HRA from their employer can get the deduction.
+A person who lives in a rented residential house and she or he must be an individual not receiving any HRA from their employer can get the deduction.

 There are certain cases where you cannot claim the deduction even if you meet the above-mentioned criteria –